QingSuML/ChiTransformer/README.md

 **Train**

-Training configuration is set at the beginning train file.
 The training pipeline is for (352, 1216) input.
 For input image of other sizes, you need to reconfigure accordingly.

     ```shell
-    python train.py
+   $ torchrun --nproc_per_node=8 train_distributed.py --crop --data_path [data pth] --png --stereo --split [split type]
     ```

 ### Citation